ILLIAC: ILLIAC IV

-Starting in 1970, the machine became the subject of student demonstrations at Illinois.
+Starting in 1970, the machine became the subject of student demonstrations at the University of Illinois.
 First, that the project had been secretly created on campus.
 When this claim proved to be false, the focus shifted to the role of universities in secret military research.
 Slotnick was not in favor of running classified programs on the machine.
-ARPA wanted the machine room encased in copper to prevent off site snooping of classified data.
+ARPA wanted the machine room encased in copper to prevent off-site snooping of classified data.
 Slotnick refused to do that.
-He went further and insisted that all research performed on Illiac IV would be published.
+He went further and insisted that all research performed on ILLIAC IV would be published.
 If the machine had been installed in Urbana this would have been the case.
-However, two things caused the machine to be delivered to NASA Ames.
+However, two things caused the machine to be delivered to NASA Ames Research Center.
 One was that Slotnick was concerned that the physical presence of the machine on campus might attract violence on the part of student radicals.
 This and the requirement to do secret research with the machine led ARPA to move the machine to NASA Ames Research Center, where it was installed in a secure environment.
-The machine was never delivered to Illinois, arriving in 1972.
+The machine was never delivered to Illinois.
 In 1972, when the first (and only quadrant) was operational at NASA, it was 13 times faster than any other machine operating at the time.
-The Control Unit, a few PEs, and its 10 megabyte drives may be seen today at the Computer History Museum in California.
+The Control Unit, a few PEs, and its 10-megabyte drives may be seen today at the Computer History Museum in California.